-The main results establish the third desirable property, while assuming that the provided simulators (i.e., the simulators provided by the corresponding hypothesis) belong to a natural subclass of black-box simulators.
-Indeed, one could hope that these results would hold for all (universal) simulators or at least for all black-box simulators.10
+The main results establish the third desirable property for both definitions, while assuming that the provided simulators (i.e., the simulators provided by the corresponding hypothesis) belong to a natural subclass of black-box simulators.
+Indeed, one could hope that these results would hold for all (universal) simulators or at least for all black-box simulators.

-Specifically, I consider black-box simulators that, when given oracle access to any strategy, make an expected number of steps that is upper-bounded by a polynomial in the length of the input, where each oracle call is counted as a single step.
-In contrast, the standard definition of black-box simulators only mandates such a step-bound in the case that the simulator is given oracle access to any probabilistic polynomial-time strategy.
-Still, every strict probabilistic polynomial-time black-box simulator can be modified to satisfy the extra condition, which I call normality.
-Furthermore (and more importantly), the known simulators that run in expected polynomial-time (e.g., [GK96]) are normal.
+The issue at hand is the definition of efficient black-box simulators.
+Since black-box simulators are typically given oracle access to an efficient strategy, some texts only refer to what happens in such a case (and mandate that the overall simulation be efficient, where one also accounts for the steps of the strategy).
+A more natural and robust definition mandates that the number of steps performed by the black-box simulator itself be feasible, when the simulator is given oracle access to any strategy.
+Specifically, I consider black-box simulators that, make an expected number of steps that is upper-bounded by a polynomial in the length of the input, where each oracle call is counted as a single step, and call such a simulator normal.
+Indeed, the known (black-box) simulations including those that run in expected polynomial-time (e.g., [GK96]) are normal.
 For further discussion see the beginning of Section 3.

 As stated in Section 1.3, the new definitions (or actually the "resetting-based" one) were devised to support the first main result (stated in Theorem 10).
 This result asserts that any normal black-box simulator that handles strict probabilistic polynomial-time adversaries can also handle adversaries that run in expected polynomial-time under the new definition(s).
 In particular, it implies that normal black-box zero-knowledge protocols remain simulateable when attacked by adversaries that satisfy the new definition(s) of expected polynomial-time.
-This applies, in particular, to the proof system of [GK96], for which analogous ("free") results were not known under the previous definitions of expected polynomial-time.11
+This applies, in particular, to the proof system of [GK96], for which analogous ("free") results were not known under the previous definitions of expected polynomial-time.

-9When measuring the expected number of interactions, I refer to a variant of Feige's notion of expected complexity with respect to the designated machine.
+&lt;sup>9When measuring the expected number of interactions, I refer to a variant of Feige's notion of expected complexity with respect to the designated machine.
 Indeed, this widens the class of possible (reset) attackers, which further limits the class of admissible strategies (i.e., those that are expected polynomial-time under such attackers).

-10Recall that a universal simulator is a universal machine that is given that the code of the adversary that it simulates.
+&lt;sup>10Recall that a universal simulator is a universal machine that is given that the code of the adversary that it simulates.
 In contrast, a black-box simulator is only given oracle access to the corresponding strategy.

-Note that the fact that the aforementioned normal black-box simulators run in expected polynomial-time also when given access to any expected polynomial-time adversary is quite obvious from the new definition(s).
+Note that the fact that the aforementioned (normal black-box) simulations run in expected polynomial-time also when given access to any expected polynomial-time adversary is quite obvious from the new definition(s).
 This follows from the fact that normal black-box simulators invoke the adversary strategy for an expected polynomial number of times, while the "resetting-based definition" upper-bounds the total expected time consumed by the adversary in such invocations.
 What should be shown is that, also in this case, the corresponding simulation produces good output (i.e., indistinguishable from the real interaction).
-This can be shown by using a rather straightforward "truncation" argument.12
+This can be shown by using a rather straightforward "truncation" argument.